Pay-per-click

 Pay-per-click (PPC) is an internet advertising model used to drive traffic to websites, in which an advertiser pays a publisher (typically a search engine, website owner, or a network of websites) when the ad is clicked.
+This differs from more traditional advertising, which usually requires upfront payment regardless of engagement.

-Pay-per-click is usually associated with first-tier search engines (such as Google Ads, Amazon Advertising, and Microsoft Advertising formerly Bing Ads).
+Pay-per-click is usually associated with first-tier search engines (such as Google Ads, Amazon Advertising, and Microsoft Advertising).
 With search engines, advertisers typically bid on keyword phrases relevant to their target market and pay when ads (text-based search ads or shopping ads that are a combination of images and text) are clicked.
 In contrast, content sites commonly charge a fixed price per click rather than use a bidding system.

-PPC display advertisements, also known as banner ads, are shown on web sites with related content that have agreed to show ads and are typically not pay-per-click advertising, but instead usually charge on a cost per thousand impressions (CPM).
-Social networks such as Facebook, Instagram, LinkedIn, Reddit, Pinterest, TikTok, and Twitter have also adopted pay-per-click as one of their advertising models.
+Display advertisements, also known as banner ads, are shown on websites with related content that have agreed to show ads and are typically not pay-per-click advertising, but instead usually charge based on cost per thousand impressions (CPM).

+Social networks such as Facebook, Instagram, LinkedIn, Reddit, Pinterest, TikTok, and Twitter (now X) have also adopted pay-per-click as one of their advertising models.
 The amount advertisers pay depends on the publisher and is usually driven by two major factors: the quality of the ad, and the maximum bid the advertiser is willing to pay per click measured against its competitors' bids.
-In general, the higher the quality of the ad, the lower the cost per click is charged and vice versa.
+In general, the higher the quality of the ad, the lower the cost per click is charged, and vice versa.

-However, websites can offer PPC ads.
+However, websites can also offer PPC ads.
 Websites that utilize PPC ads will display an advertisement when a query (keyword or phrase) matches an advertiser's keyword list that has been added in different ad groups, or when a content site displays relevant content.
-Such advertisements are called sponsored links or sponsored ads, and appear adjacent to, above, or beneath organic results on search engine results pages (SERP), or anywhere a web developer chooses on a content site.
+Such advertisements are called sponsored links or sponsored ads, and appear adjacent to, above, or beneath organic results on search engine results pages (SERPs), or anywhere a web developer chooses on a content site.

 The PPC advertising model is open to abuse through click fraud, although Google and others have implemented automated systems to guard against abusive clicks by competitors or corrupt web developers.

 Purpose

-Pay-per-click, along with cost per impression (CPM) and cost per order, is used to assess the cost-effectiveness and profitability of internet marketing and drive the cost of running an advertisement campaign as low as possible while retaining set goals.
+Pay-per-click (PPC), along with cost per impression (CPM) and cost per order, is used to assess the cost-effectiveness and profitability of internet marketing while minimizing advertising costs and maintaining campaign goals.
 In Cost Per Thousand Impressions (CPM), the advertiser only pays for every 1000 impressions of the ad.
-Pay-per-click (PPC) has an advantage over cost per impression in that it conveys information about how effective the advertising was.
+Pay-per-click (PPC) has an advantage over cost-per-impression in that it conveys information about how effective the advertising was.
 Clicks are a way to measure attention and interest.
 If the main purpose of an ad is to generate a click, or more specifically drive traffic to a destination, then pay-per-click is the preferred metric.
 The quality and placement of the advertisement will affect click through rates and the resulting total pay-per-click cost.